loanstreet/deploy-scripts/README.md

 # or for a reactjs project
 deploy --install reactjs /path/to/reactjs/project

+# or for a nextjs project
+deploy --install nextjs /path/to/nextjs/project

 # or for a node project
 deploy --install node /path/to/node/project